 Nevertheless, the two go hand in hand these days, and building relationships is now seen as a skill in itself, which is easy to understand given the rise of social media.

 Screen time is at an all-time high, with many professionals preferring virtual meetings to the “real thing”.
 And as millennials dominate the workforce, they have chosen social media as their primary mode of communications both in-house and to the consumer.

 Where do skills vs relationships get you?

-True or untrue as it might be, it’s worth brushing up on your skills whilst building relationships at the same time – after all, knowing the daughter of the director is your colleague and being friendly with her will also simply further your career in the long run, and really, what’s the harm in that?
+True or untrue as it might be, it’s worth brushing up on your skills whilst building relationships at the same time – after all, knowing the daughter of the director is your colleague and being friendly with her will simply further your career in the long run, and really, what’s the harm in that?

 Do business schools teach you how to build relationships or skills?

+Institutions such as Hult Business School that specialize in business can be of great benefit to you.
+There, you will not only reap the benefits of learning the administrative side of business, but you will learn people-management skills as well.
+People skills are a crucial tool so vital to the success of careers nowadays, yet so often overlooked.
 For example, there will be instances in which you will be working with a stakeholder and will need to not only manage expectations but also provide push back and insight as to why you are doing so.